 This post is part of a series about Windows 365!
 (Also known as CloudPC) In this series I will explore this awesome technology.
 If you are curious what Windows 365 can do for you and your organization, this series might be for you!

-Series – Windows 365 with Nerdio Manager for Enterprise
+Series – Windows 365 with Nerdio Manager

 - Part 1: An Introduction To Windows 365

 - Part 2: Windows 365 Business vs Enterprise